CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

 <br />
 <br />
 Create Log Analytics Workspace: <br/>
-This will be used to ingest event logs from the virtual machine.
+This will be used to ingest and store windows event logs from the virtual machine.
 Custom logs will be created with this data.
 <a href="https://imgur.com/KcCYkPk"><img src="https://i.imgur.com/KcCYkPk.png" title="Create New Log Analytics Workspace" /></a>
 <br />
 <br />